tomerweller/oogi/README.md

 # OOGI
-A Cookie Interceptor Chrome Extension
+A Chrome extension that intercepts cookies.

+See [my blog post](http://blob.tomerweller.com/cookie-interception-chrome-extension) for more details.